upcycling

 Many blogs attribute the “upcycling discovery” to this or that designer for a promotional purpose.
 But we cannot avoid mentioning Mr Martin Margiela.
 Since the beginning, his aesthetic mastered the deconstruction and reinvention of found garments, culminating in 2006 when Maison Martin Margiela Artisanal was born.

 On the same line, we mention Marc Le Bihan.
-A big part of his work is searching for vintage garments, deconstructing and reconstructing them.
+A big part of his work consists in searching for vintage garments, deconstructing and reconstructing them.
 He upcycled military uniforms from the 40s, 50s, and 60s, reshaping them into modern pieces.
 With Swedish pants, he created a coat; with military pull, a gilet; and with smoking pants, a long skirt.
 Also, he created pieces with postal bags made of heavy linen for a catwalk.

 Among young designers, Marine Serre’s creativity stands out.
 Indeed she is doing a great job with upcycling.